landon-holland/cincyhacksproject-2020/README.md

-Weather Man

-cincyhacksproject-2020

-How to use:
+# CincyHacks 2020 Project
+We created a simple Java game named Weather Man.

+## Installation
-Install JMF 2.1.1e and org.json:json into your IDE
+Install JMF 2.1.1e and org.json:json into your IDE and run Main.java!

-Done!